Siege of Breda (1637): Background

 In 1635 France and the Dutch Republic formed an alliance against Spain with the objective of conquering and partitioning the Spanish Netherlands.
 They invaded on two fronts in June 1635, but soon the Spanish forces regained the initiative against the combined Franco-Dutch army, which was ignominiously driven to the Dutch border.
 There Spain managed to capture the strategic fortress of Schenkenschans by surprise.
 This forced the Dutch to enter upon a long and costly siege of that fortress that occupied the Dutch army for nine months.

 After the recapture of Schenkenschans in April 1636, the Spanish commander, the Cardinal-Infante Ferdinand of Spain, shifted his focus to France.
 This required that the Army of Flanders move away from the Dutch border; therefore the military threat Spain posed to the Dutch Republic lessened.
-In the summer of 1636 the Cardinal-Infante reached as far as Corbie, but this city was retaken by the French in November, and at the end of the year Spain had lost most of its gains.
+In the summer of 1636 the Cardinal-Infante reached as far as Corbie during the Crossing of the Somme, but this city was retaken by the French in November, and at the end of the year Spain had lost most of its gains.
 For the campaign of 1637 Olivares planned a renewed offensive against France.
 In Brussels the Cardinal-Infante actually would have preferred an offensive against the Dutch, but reluctantly agreed to take part in the three-pronged invasion of France that summer (the other invasions would come from Catalonia and Lombardy).
 He therefore started to mass his forces on the French border when word came that the Dutch had suddenly invested the city of Breda with a besieging army of 18,000.

 Breda was the capital city of the baronial fief that had once been the crown jewel in the Dutch estates of the Nassau family in the Habsburg Netherlands before the war started.
 Frederick Henry had therefore a personal interest in recapturing the city and its surroundings.